Skip to content

 Advice on how to quit smoking is available from the NHS Better Health website.

-Good nutrition is vital for the wellbeing of any child who has SMA.
+Good nutrition is vital for the well-being of any child who has SMA.

 Eating difficulties can mean children do not get enough food and may become underweight.
 However, some children can become overweight because their muscle weakness makes it difficult to exercise.
 Extra weight can increase the stress on muscles, bones and joints, making positioning, physical activity and breathing even more difficult.